fix8/fix8/README.md

 * Fix8 supports field and value domain validation, mandatory/optional field assertion, field ordering, well-formedness testing, retransmission and standard session semantics.

-* Fix8 will build with gcc, clang, xcode, intel and msvc compilers
+* Fix8 will build with gcc, clang, xcode, Intel and MSVC compilers

-* Fix8 runs under industry standard Linux on IA32, x86-64, Itanium, PowerPC, ARMv7 and ARM64.
-It also runs on *Windows* and *MacOS*.
+* Fix8 runs under industry standard *Linux*, *Windows* and *MacOS*.
 Other \*NIX variants may work too.

+* Fix8 runs on industry standard hardware such as on x86-64, ARMv7 and ARM64 (including M1-4).

 ## Directory Layout